EVE-University/aa-membertools/README.md

 ## Features

-Requires membertools.basic_access to see applicant areas.
+Accepts and processes applications

-## Installation
+## Production Installation

-1. Clone this repo somewhere
+**Always remember to back up your database before performing any migrations!**

+1. Setup your Alliance Auth environment to access the EVE Uni PyPy repository

-2. Inside your alliance auth environment run 'pip install [path to repo clone]'
+2. Inside your alliance auth environment run 'pip install aa-membertools'

 3. Add this app to your installed apps in `/myauth/settings/local.py`: